J45k4/homework/exercise1/readme.md

 ## Tasks 22

-Tasks can be tought as a blueprint for building something.
+Classes can be tought as a blueprint for building something.
 Methods are functions that belong to the class.

 Example class
 ```javascript